clblamires/ninesjournal/_posts/2020-06-14-preparation.md

 And so, the Heroes of Prophecy... went fishing!

 Oh, Heath, you would be so proud!
 Remember when we would go fishing as children?
+You caught maybe a pair each time, but I never caught anything.
 Today was the first day I ever caught a fish!
 It was so funny, too!
 Briar, who did not eat fish, was trying to give me pointers while Clio was picking sticks and nuts out of Briar’s hair.
 Briar was telling me where she thought she saw fish in the river and to be patient.

 And then, I caught one!